Maritime UAV integration

 Embedding uav capabilities into naval system architectures

-Integration into command and control systems represents an important part of DIODON’s activity.
-We have carried out multiple integrations across different naval software environments, with the aim of making aerial video and mission data available directly within the tools used by operators.
+Integration into command and control systems (C2) and combat management systems (CMS) is a key component of maritime UAV integration.
+DIODON has carried out multiple integrations across different naval software environments, enabling aerial video and mission data to be directly available within operator systems.

-These capabilities are already deployed on several platforms and have been used in various operational settings, ensuring that the drone’s contribution fits naturally into existing workflows.
+These capabilities are already deployed on several platforms and used in operational conditions, ensuring seamless integration of UAV data into existing workflows.

-By consolidating information within a single environment, operators gain a clearer tactical picture while avoiding parallel interfaces, resulting in more coherent and efficient mission conduct.
+By consolidating information within a single environment, operators benefit from improved situational awareness while avoiding parallel interfaces, resulting in more efficient mission execution.